British School of Bucharest

 British School of Bucharest (BSB) is a British international school in Voluntari, near Bucharest, Romania.
 Founded in 2000, it educates around 700 pupils aged 2 to 18 from more than 65 nationalities, and follows the National Curriculum for England leading to IGCSE and A-Level examinations.
 The school has been rated Excellent in all areas by the UK Independent Schools Inspectorate (ISI) in 2018, 2022 and 2025.

 History and profile

 The school was established in 2000 to provide English-medium education in Romania and has grown to encompass Early Years, Primary and Secondary education on a dedicated campus in northern Bucharest.

-Campus and facilities

-The school operates a purpose-built campus in Voluntari, north of Bucharest, which accommodates around 700 pupils and includes classrooms, science laboratories, libraries, sports halls, music and performance rooms, a cooking studio, playgrounds and technology spaces.
-The campus also features an Innovation Hub and an Entrepreneurship Hub.

 Curriculum and languages

 BSB follows the National Curriculum for England and prepares students for IGCSE and A-Level examinations.
-In 2025 the school launched an EAL (English as an Additional Language) Online School to provide personalised English language support for students at BSB and for learners worldwide, including preparation for Cambridge English examinations and IELTS.
 Modern foreign languages taught include French, Spanish, German and Mandarin.

-Co-curricular activities and trips

-The school runs an extensive co-curricular programme across Primary and Secondary, offering activities such as cooking, robotics, debating, climbing, music and performing arts.
-Students also take part in local and international trips designed to develop resilience, independence and cultural understanding.

-Community and wellbeing

-According to the school, community engagement, environmental responsibility and pupil wellbeing are key elements of school life.
-Under the "#WeAreBSB" umbrella pupils participate in charitable and volunteering projects with local organisations, while sustainability is promoted through classroom activities and campus initiatives.

 Accreditation and affiliations

 The British School of Bucharest is recognised as a British School Overseas and is inspected by the UK Independent Schools Inspectorate (ISI).
 ISI inspections in 2018, 2022 and 2025 each judged the school "Excellent" in pupils' learning and achievement and in their personal development, the highest outcome under the British Schools Overseas framework.
 The school is a member of the Council of British International Schools (COBIS), the Association of British Schools Overseas (AoBSO) and the American Chamber of Commerce in Romania (AmCham).